Why has the price of stable isotopes skyrocketed?

 In addition, it is important to explore alternative options to stable isotope-labeled chemicals like 13C glucose and D2O, especially for academic applications.
 One such alternative is the use of stable isotope-labeled complex media, which can be obtained as by-products of biotechnological processes.
 The isotopically labeled biomass produced at Silantes is a perfect nutrient medium for bacteria and yeasts, eliminating the need for expensive 13C glucose or D2O.

-Visit our webshop to find out more about our isotope-labeled complex media for bacteria and yeasts.
+Visit our online shop to find out more about our isotope-labeled complex media for bacteria and yeasts.

 Learn more about applications for Silantes Growth Media: